FaridSafi/react-native-gifted-chat/README.md

 If you use React Navigation, additional handling may be required to account for navigation headers and tabs. `KeyboardAvoidingView`'s `keyboardVerticalOffset` property can be set to the height of the navigation header and [`tabBarOptions.keyboardHidesTabBar`](https://reactnavigation.org/docs/en/bottom-tab-navigator.html#bottomtabnavigatorconfig) can be set to keep the tab bar from being shown when the keyboard is up.
 Due to a [bug with calculating height on Android phones with notches](facebook/react-native#23693), `KeyboardAvoidingView` is recommended over other solutions that involve calculating the height of the window.

-- adding an opaque background status bar on app.json (even though `android:windowSoftInputMode="adjustResize"` is set internally on Expo's Android apps, the transulcent status bar causes it not to work): https://docs.expo.io/versions/latest/guides/configuration.html#androidstatusbar
+- adding an opaque background status bar on app.json (even though `android:windowSoftInputMode="adjustResize"` is set internally on Expo's Android apps, the translucent status bar causes it not to work): https://docs.expo.io/versions/latest/guides/configuration.html#androidstatusbar

 - If you plan to use `GiftedChat` inside a `Modal`, see [#200](https://github.com/FaridSafi/react-native-gifted-chat/issues/200).